 Here is a straightforward way to determining the proper slope for the ground around your house.

-As a home inspector in the Stillwater, MN area, I know how hard it is to keep a dry basement.
+As a home inspector in the St Paul, MN area, I know how hard it is to keep a dry basement.

 My friend Roger Bovee is also a home inspector.
 He says that one of his report defaults says “evidence of moisture found in basement” (report defaults means that a certain statement goes into every report without him entering anything)